wing5wong/artisan-whs-static/source/_events/2020-02-11_health-careers-day.md

 Unless I advise otherwise, please meet at Gate 2 in Heads Rd – roughly opp.
 Cavell Place.

-PLEASE complete a PERMISSION SLIP by 9 March, to confirm attendance, using this link:
+Please complete the Permission Slip by 9 March, to confirm attendance, using this link:
 https://forms.gle/ArGa1NN3BQY6S9jh6 (preferred option).
 OR return the slip emailed to you to the Student Centre.
 Numbers are limited so return your slips ASAP.